TykTechnologies/tyk-sync/README.md

 Tyk-Sync is a command line tool and library to manage and synchronise a Tyk installation with your version control system (VCS).

+About `tyk-git` - that was project's originally name and recently we have decided to change it to `tyk-sync` since it syncs to files as well as git repos.

 ## Features

 - Update APIs and policies on remote Tyk Dashboards